Ness of Brodgar: Excavation

+From 2009 until 2024, the site was excavated during the summer period.
+For the remainder of the year, it was covered in polyethylene plastic and tyres to protect it from the environment.
 It was announced in March 2023 that the site would be buried and returfed in August 2024, to preserve the site for future archaeologists, as some of the quarried stonework had begun to laminate and crumble on exposure to the air.
 Reburial began on 16 August 2024, and was "all but completed" as of 27 September 2024.